swo/amr_geography/README.md

 - `whn_sims.R` and `dtypes_sims.R` run the 2-population simulations and
   produced cached output, using `utils.R` as common resources
+- `grid-sim.R` runs the spatial simulation and produces the relevant figure and table
 - `2pop_figs.R` and `tables.R` create figures and tables using the cached simulations
 - `empirical_analysis.R` runs the analyses of US states and European countries